 The Georgia heat can be relentless, but not to worry: If you can't take the heat, the city has options for fun days in air-conditioned facilities, with everything from museums and shopping to sea life and live entertainment.
 For a couple of days out of the elements, start with a trip to the world's largest aquarium, the Georgia Aquarium, with 100,000 animals from more than 500 species in 80 million gallons of fresh and marine water.
 You'll be amazed at the massive whale sharks that swim overhead in the glass tunnel as you walk through or glide along on the moving sidewalk.
 These gentle beasts can grow to be as large as a school bus.
 Beluga whales, jellyfish, penguins -- they're all here in amazing habitats.

 Plan ahead and schedule a CNN Studio Tour, just across the street from the World of Coca-Cola and the Georgia Aquarium.
-The 55-minute guided walking tour allows a look at one of the world's most trusted names in news, as well as the inventor of 24-hour news.
+The 55-minute guided walking tour allows a look at one of the world's most important names in news, as well as the inventor of 24-hour news.
 You'll get to journey into the heart of CNN Worldwide and enjoy an up-close, in-depth look at global news in the making.
 There are a number of behind-the-scenes demonstrations: In the special-effects room, you'll learn just how they make images -- such as weather maps -- appear behind the anchors and correspondents.
 At the interactive-exhibit area, you can view video clips of the top 100 news stories that CNN has covered during the past 20 years, test your knowledge with the journalism ethics display, and trace the growth of CNN as it parallels world events.
-The gift shop features a faux newsroom setup where visitors can deliver the news from behind the anchor's desk, then purchase the DVD for themselves.
+The gift shop features a faux newsroom setup where visitors can video themselves delivering the news from behind the anchor's desk.

 If you like to spend money while staying cool, Atlanta has no shortage of retail opportunities.
-Lenox Square and Phipps Plaza are two of the poshest, most exclusive malls in the city, and Atlanta's popular shopping destination, Atlantic Station, is a mixed-use community being recognized as a national model for smart growth and sustainable development.
-Tenants here include the Southeast's first IKEA, a full-day adventure in itself; its restaurant is the company's first to serve grits and sweet tea.
-Or, dine outside at one of the dozens of eateries in the complex.
-You'll also find a movie theater here if the weather warrants an afternoon in the dark watching one of the latest flicks.
-Shopping options include American Eagle Outfitters, Ann Taylor and Ann Taylor LOFT, City Sports, Express, the Gap, Nine West, Old Navy, West Elm, and Z Gallerie.
+Lenox Square and Phipps Plaza are two of the poshest, most exclusive malls in the city, and Atlanta's popular shopping destinations, Atlantic Station and Ponce City Market, are mixed-use communities being recognized as a national model for smart growth and sustainable development.
+Tenants at the former include the Southeast's first IKEA, a full-day adventure in itself; its restaurant is the company's first to serve grits and sweet tea.
+Ponce City Market has a midway on its roof (pictured above), for kiddie fun during the daytime, and sizzling nightlife come dark.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.